Media in Medicine Hat

 This is a list of media in Medicine Hat, Alberta.

 Radio

 Television

+Prior to 2025, Medicine Hat was served by one over-the-air English-language station, CHAT-TV, channel 6, carrying programming from Rogers Sports & Media's Citytv network and before, Canwest's E! service.
+The station was closed on June 3, 2025 due to financial troubles.

-Medicine Hat is not designated as a mandatory market for digital television conversion.
+All of the city's other television services are rebroadcasters of stations from Calgary as Medicine Hat is not designated as a mandatory market for digital television conversion.
 All broadcasting stations broadcast only in analogue.

+After CHAT-TV disaffiliated from CBC Television service in 2008, Calgary's CBRT then set up a retransmitter in form of CBCA-TV-1 12 in Etzikom.
+That transmitter was shuttered with other CBC rebroadcasters in 2012.
+Alberta's Radio-Canada station, CBXFT-DT Edmonton, is also available on cable.

 There are two "cable" television providers in Medicine Hat, Shaw Communications and Telus.
 Shaw carries American network affiliates from Spokane, Washington.

-Medicine Hat has not had over-the-air English-language CBC Television service since CHAT-TV disaffiliated from the network in 2008.
-CBC and Global is available only on cable or satellite in Medicine Hat, with Shaw offering CBRT-DT from Calgary to is subscribers.
-Alberta's Radio-Canada station, CBXFT-DT Edmonton, is also available on cable.